SAP-samples/btp-terraform-mooc-terra1/units/unit_4/lesson_4/README.md

 ![console output of terraform state list with for_each](./images/u4l4_terraform_state_list_for_each.png)

 Interesting.
-The `each.key` was set to the enty in the list as this should be unique in a set.
+The `each.key` was set to the entry in the list as this should be unique in a set.
 Good to know.

 Mission accomplished, we added the new administrators.